kittikun/ninniku/README.md

   * Captures will be called ninniku_frame0.rdc

 #### Usage:
-Shader must be compiled for SM 5.0 and define the "HLSL" preprocessor

-Plenty of samples are provided in the form of unit tests
+Look at project simple or there is plenty of samples provided as unit tests